-Every contract and grant award requires a close-out form documenting the results of the grant award.
-A close-out form is required to be uploaded prior to closing out the award in the BMS system.
-See Appendix G.
+Every contract and grant award requires a close-out form documenting the results of the contract or award.
+A close-out form is required to be uploaded prior to closing out the contract or award in CAPPS or NCAA.
+See Appendix J.